materialsvirtuallab/matgl/docs_src/index.md

    ```

    On the next run, the latest model will be downloaded.
 With effect from v0.5.2, we have implemented a model
-   versioning scheme that will detect code vs model version incompatibilities and alert the user of such problems.
+   versioning scheme that will detect code vs model version conflicts and alert the user of such problems.

 ## Acknowledgments